Demands for urgent action on cost of living in Sunak’s ‘moment of truth’ mini-budget

 Calling on the chancellor to use a windfall tax on North Sea oil and gas companies to fund a generous package of support for families and businesses, Ms O’Grady told The Independent: “We have got a government that’s in danger of being accused of being all mouth and no trousers.

-“It promised a high-wage economy and in fact what we have got is working families under intolerable pressure after years of pay stagnation and cuts to social security.
-Half measures aren’t going to cut it.
+“It promised a high-wage economy and what we have got is working families under intolerable pressure after years of pay stagnation and cuts to social security.
+Half-measures aren’t going to cut it.

 “The chancellor is going to have to pick sides.
 Is he for the ordinary people or the oil and gas company profits?”

-Influential Tory backbencher Robert Halfon, who has gathered 50 MPs’ signatures on a letter to the chancellor demanding a cut in fuel duty rates, agreed that action was needed immediately to mitigate the impact of spiralling prices.
+Influential Tory backbencher Robert Halfon, who has gathered 50 MPs’ signatures in a letter to the chancellor demanding a cut in fuel duty rates, agreed that action was needed immediately to mitigate the impact of spiralling prices.

 Mr Halfon told The Independent that voters are “living in fear” as they see eye-watering rises in the cost of everything from gas and electricity to council tax, filling their cars, TV subscriptions and the weekly shop.